This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Before you hit your final destination of Trier, stay overnight in Bernkastel-Kues, a spa town peppered with wood-timbered houses, many a hot spring, and the ruins of the Landshut Castle.

 Before you know it, your German road trip is at an end, as it culminates in the beguiling town of Trier.
-An old Roman city with landmarks like the Porta Nigra black gate, an old-school amphitheater, the Roman baths, and a towering cathedral, just to name a few.
+An old Roman city with landmarks like the Porta Nigra black gate, an old-school amphitheatre, the Roman baths, and a towering cathedral, just to name a few.

 Where to Stay

-Traben Trarbach ⇒ The Goldene Traube for its traditional exterior and modern interior, rooftop terrace, and fabulous breakfast buffet!
+In Traben-Trarbach stay at The Goldene Traube for its traditional exterior and modern interior, rooftop terrace, and fabulous breakfast buffet!

 Get connected instantly with Saily’s eSIM and enjoy hassle-free activation on arrival.
 Get your Saily eSIM with 5% discount using code THEGAPDECADERS5 and start using your data in minutes!